Bin-Chen-Lab/spider/README.md

 ```

 ## 1.2
-For users who are not using osx-arm64 for their computer system, they can use our yaml file to conveniently install all the dependency packages.
+Users can use our yaml file to conveniently install all the dependency packages.
 To do this, in your terminal, type the following:

 ```
 cd 'SPIDER_python/SPIDER_env'